 - Fair treatment of animals

-Racial equity is not only a core value, but also a foundation of the program, incorporated into all the value areas.
+Racial equity is a foundation of the program, incorporated into all the value areas.

 Over 40 cities and institutions across the country have already adopted the GFPP including the Los Angeles Unified School District, Cook County Illinois (including Chicago), the City of Boston, and Austin Independent School District in Texas.